apresdev/apres-terraform/docs/getting-started-part-1-aws-bootstrap.md

 * Security - this OU is created by default.
 The `audit` and `log archive` accounts are configured in this OU.
-* Infrastructure - centralized accounts for `artifacts` and deployment tools `deploy`.
+* Infrastructure - centralized accounts for `artifacts` and deployment tools `deploy` and observability tools `observe`.
 For example, AWS ECR (docker containers) repositories will be configured in these accounts.
 CI/CD tools are also configured under this OU.
+Managed Grafana will also be in this OU.
 * Sandbox - an OU meant for experimental software development.
 Accounts under the Sandbox OU should be considered disposable.
 * Workloads - accounts for your applications workloads are configured